 13. Contributes to the overall success of the University by performing all other duties and responsibilities as assigned.

-The Information Security Officer is supervised by the Chief Information Officer (CIO) and supervises the Electronic Information Regulatory Compliance Specialist and may supervise graduate assistants and student workers.
+The Information Security Officer is supervised by the Chief Information Officer (CIO) and supervises the Information Security Analyst and may supervise graduate assistants and student workers.

 OFFICE OF HUMAN RESOURCES

 Factor 1: Educational/Experience Requirements of the Job

 Level 11 - 2167 Points: A combination of education and experience equivalent to a Level 11 as indicated by the Equivalencies Chart, when permitted by the Minimum Acceptable Qualifications.